 Bank (the "Bonus Shares") automatically participate in the DEU Plan.
 Under the DEU Plan, the Bank grants to the employee one deferred equity unit for every two Bonus Shares purchased under the stock purchase plan.
 Each deferred equity unit represents the right to receive one Class E share of the Bank (or the economic equivalent thereof.)
 A participating employee will vest in the deferred equity units credited to him or her if the participant (i) remains employed by the Bank through the applicable vesting period and (ii) allows the Bonus Shares to be held in the Bank's custody (or under alternative arrangements) through the vesting period.
-The vesting period is generally three years from the date of purchase as to 50% of the deferred equity units.
+The vesting period is generally three years from the date of purchase as to 50% of the deferred equity units and five years from the date of purchase as to the remaining 50% of the deferred equity units.
 In certain circumstances, participants will have the opportunity to continue to vest in deferred equity units after termination of employment.
 Payments in respect of deferred equity units are made after vesting.
 Participating employees will receive dividend equivalents with respect to their vested deferred equity units and will receive additional deferred payments (which will vary depending on the performance of the Class E shares) if and after the underlying deferred equity units vest.

 (2) Deferred Compensation Plan (the "DC Plan"): The DC Plan has two separate features.
 Under the first component of the DC Plan, the Bank may grant to each eligible employee a number of deferred equity units equal to the product of (x) an amount equal to a percentage, not to exceed 3%, of the employee's compensation, divided by (y) the fair market value of a Class E share of stock of the Bank.
 Each deferred equity unit represents the right to receive a Class E share (or the economic equivalent thereof).
 Employees will vest in the deferred equity units after three years of service (which includes past service with the Corporation).
-Subject to certain acceleration events, distributions will be made in respect of deferred equity units on the later of (i) the date the vested deferred equity units are credited to an employee's account and (ii) 10 years after the employee is first credited with deferred equity units and will receive additional deferred payments (which will vary depending on the performance of Class E shares) if and after the underlying deferred equity units vest.
+Subject to certain acceleration events, distributions will be made in respect of deferred equity units on the later of (i) the date the vested deferred equity units are credited to an employee's account and (ii) 10 years after the employee is first credited with deferred equity units under the DC Plan.
+Participating employees will receive dividend equivalents with respect to their vested deferred equity units and will receive additional deferred payments (which will vary depending on the performance of Class E shares) if and after the underlying deferred equity units vest.
 The second component of the DC Plan allows employees who are not citizens or residents of the United States to defer a percentage of their compensation, and receive a discretionary, matching cash contribution.
 In no event shall the value of (i) the discretionary, matching cash contribution made on behalf of an employee and (ii) the grant of deferred equity units made to such employee exceed 6% of the employee's annual compensation.